Chickpeas are crazy versatile and so is this baked chickpeas recipe. Eat them warm out of the oven, as a cold snack, on salad, pasta or rice!

 I have a confession to make.
 Up until a few years ago, I HATED chickpeas.
 (Also known as garbanzo beans, which was the name by which I knew them during my decades long boycott.)
 I remember my mom used to buy a five bean salad from the grocery store deli that included chickpeas and I couldn’t even choke it down.

+Cold in a salad.
+Check!
+Blended into hummus?
+Check!
+Stir-fried?Check!
+Baked?
+Check!
+Ground up and used as flour?
+Check!
 Mashed and mixed with veggies and Vegenaise, then put on bread for a chickpea salad sandwich?
+Check-a-doodle-do!

 And how about how good they are for you?